maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 8. Add in an option `margin` to control margins around STACK-generated plots.
 9. Add in better support for proof as [Parson's problems](../Authoring/Parsons.md).

-TODO:

-1. Fix markdown problems.
-See issue #420.
-2. Error messages: use caserror.class more fully to use user information to target error messages.
-3. Remove all "cte" code from Maxima - mostly install.

 ## Parson's block development track

 Essential (v 4.5.0)

 1. Add in an option "fixed".
 When we have "submit all and finish" we don't want to allow users to then drag things.
 This is an edge case for after the quiz.
 I think we can achive this by adding in an argument to the JSON in the student's input "fixed", and this will get sent to the block.
 We can talk about this.
 2. Polish up the "use once" or "clone" strings.
-3. Use syntax hint to set up a non-empty starting point....
+3. Use syntax hint to set up a non-empty starting point.
-4. Check sortable for keyboard accessibility (SM: Not build in to Sortable currently: https://github.com/SortableJS/Sortable/issues/1951; however, it looks like it is do-able with some work https://robbymacdonell.medium.com/refactoring-a-sortable-list-for-keyboard-accessibility-2176b34a07f4)
+4. Check sortable for keyboard accessibility (SM: Not built-in to Sortable currently: https://github.com/SortableJS/Sortable/issues/1951; however, it looks like it is do-able with some work https://robbymacdonell.medium.com/refactoring-a-sortable-list-for-keyboard-accessibility-2176b34a07f4)
 5. CSS styling fix for automated feedback

 Later